-The staff and student leaders in the Office of Academic Support are glad you chose Auburn University as your home for the next four years.
+The staff and student leaders in Academic Support are glad you chose Auburn University as your home for the next four years.
 Our programs and services are designed to help you perform your best in the classroom and beyond.
 Recognizing that you will be both challenged and inspired by your academic pursuits, here are a couple of tips as you plan for success:

 - Explore the Auburn University website and take time to appreciate all the many opportunities available to you.

 - Build relationships among the Auburn Family.
 There are so many people and resources at Auburn to help you navigate your path to success.
 My advice: create and maintain relationships with expert faculty, your assigned academic advisor, study partners, librarians, resident assistants, supplemental instruction (SI) leaders, academic coaches, etc.

 - Proactively use resources!
 Academic Support resources and other resources at AU are here to support your success.
-These resources are not just for when you feel stuck or you hit an obstacle.
+These resources are not just for when you feel stuck or have you hit an obstacle.
 Be sure to seek help proactively and when you get stuck (because it happens to all of us) you have the skills and disposition to navigate the challenge well.
-While it may be intimidating to ask for help, reaching out for assistance is the perfect way to get back on track.
+While it may be intimidating to ask for help, reaching out for assistance is the perfect way to stay on track.

 - Pursue in-class and beyond-the-classroom opportunities that improve and refine your knowledge and skills.

 The services at Auburn University are not just for people who are seeking help.
 For example, the services in the Office of Academic Support are for all students; especially forward-thinking, high-achieving, and ambitious students who wish to elevate their skills, increase their knowledge, and perform their best.
 We strive to help you earn better grades, gain confidence in your academic pursuits, and increase your own awareness of your strengths and skills.